 The Holy Patriarch Saint Joseph was appointed by God to be the guardian and protector of Our Lord Jesus Christ.
 He is also a model for us of fatherhood and faithfulness.

 His obedience of faith was manifested, as the Gospel tells us, after an angel of God revealed to him that it was through the Holy Spirit that the child had been conceived in Mary.
 When Joseph awoke, “he did as the angel of the Lord had commanded him, and took his wife into his home” without hesitation or objection (Matthew 1:20).
-When Herod sought to kill the infant Jesus, Saint Joseph obediently took him and the Blessed Mother to safety (Matthew 2:13-14).
-As Pope Saint John II pointed out in Redemptoris Custos, “already at the beginning of redemption, after Mary, we find the model of obedience made incarnate in Saint Joseph, the man known for having faithfully carried out God’s commands.”
+When Herod sought to kill the infant Jesus, St. Joseph obediently took him and the Blessed Mother to safety (Matthew 2:13-14).
+As Pope St. John II pointed out in Redemptoris Custos, “already at the beginning of redemption, after Mary, we find the model of obedience made incarnate in St. Joseph, the man known for having faithfully carried out God’s commands.”

 As head of the Holy Family, he is the model for every Catholic home.
 Pope Francis, early in his pontificate, emphasized the saint’s importance, inserting a petition in each Eucharistic prayer to the man who became a spiritual father to Jesus.
 In an unofficial — but very real — way, Joseph is the patron saint of the family as domestic church, just as he is of the Universal Church.